Weekly Idol: Current

-Former (2011-2020)
+Former (2011–2020)

 Pre-segment

 Before "Idol of the Week", Weekly Idol had only one segment, "Real Chart!
 Idol Self-Ranking", where idols were asked to rank each other on different topics.
 This was later replaced by "I Wonder If You Know", where hosts, featured idols, Ilhoon (BtoB), and Bomi (Apink) guess one answer out of two choices given to them about idols, with food as a prize.
 This segment was replaced by "Weekly Food Tasting", where hosts, featured idols, Hayoung (Apink), Mina (AOA), and N (VIXX) complete mission to win foods they want.
-The following segment was "Idols are the Best", where various missions were given to the featured idols, namely Jackson (Got7), Jooheon (Monsta X), SinB (GFriend) and Dahyun (Twice).
+The following segment was "Idols are the Best", where various missions were given to the featured idols, namely Jackson (Got7), Joohoney (Monsta X), SinB (GFriend) and Dahyun (Twice).

 A new segment was introduced on February 22, 2017, "Masked Idol: Your Name Is", where masked idols compete against one another: the winner gets to remove his/her mask and promote himself/herself and/or his/her group, while the rest have to attend the following week's contest alongside one new masked idol.